Sets with dependent elements: A formalization of Castoriadis' notion of magma: Formalizing dependence of objects in an extension of

-In all Castoriadis's examples of magmas (the collection of meanings of a natural language, the collection of one's mental representations, etc), every one of their members shows a clear ``ontological'' dependence on other members: every one of them cannot occur in one's mind without the simultaneous occurrence of others.
-We find this notion of dependence interesting and challenging, and it is our purpose in this paper to try and capture it mathematically.
-The idea, very roughly, is to work in the theory ${\rm ZFA}$, which consists of the axioms of ${\rm ZF}$ plus an infinite set $A$ of non-sets, which throughout will be referred to as {\em atoms} (see \cite[p.
-250]{Je03} for the formal treatment of this theory).
-We shall equip $A$ with a binary relation which can adequately capture the most basic properties of dependence, which are just two: reflexivity (every object $a$ depends on $a$) and transitivity (if $a$ depends on $b$ and $b$ depends on $c$, then $a$ depends on $c$).
+So we start with an infinite set $A$ of atoms (in ${\rm ZFA}$) and equip it with a binary relation which can adequately capture the most basic properties of dependence, which are just two: reflexivity (every object $a$ depends on $a$) and transitivity (if $a$ depends on $b$ and $b$ depends on $c$, then $a$ depends on $c$).
 A binary relation with these two properties is a very familiar mathematical object, is called a {\em pre-order relation}, or just a {\em pre-ordering}, and is usually denoted $\preccurlyeq$.\footnote{Of course a more general relation of dependence is sensible, where an object $a$ depends not on a single element $b$, but rather on a group of elements $\{b_1,\ldots,b_n\}$, but such a relation does not fit to our context.} So we assume that $A$ comes up with such a relation $\preccurlyeq$.
 The intended meaning of $a\preccurlyeq b$ is: ``$a$ depends on $b$'', or ``$b$ points to $a$,'' or ``$b$ reminds $a$,'' all of which practically mean that every occurrence of $b$ is followed by the occurrence of $a$.

 It follows by the preceding discussion, that given the relation $\preccurlyeq$ on $A$, ``magmas over $A$'' (with respect to $\preccurlyeq$) are just the collections $x\subseteq A$ that are {\em downward closed under $\preccurlyeq$}, i.e., have the property: